moxi000/HPC_GA_metalens/README.md

 This repository contains the computational implementation and experimental data supporting the research paper "Scalable Performance-Driven Global Optimization of Large-Scale Achromatic Metalenses at Short Visible Wavelengths."

 ## Overview

+⚠️ Please note: All files will be uploaded after publication.

 This project implements a high-performance genetic algorithm optimization framework for designing large-scale achromatic metalenses operating in the short visible wavelength range (400-500 nm).
 The work focuses on achieving scalable computational performance while maintaining optical design quality for metalenses with varying numerical apertures and element counts.